Be in the Know

 His journey, which could quite easily be a story in itself, saw him on the Isle of Man when World War I broke out in 1914, after moving to England in 1912.
 It was during the War that he would lay the very first foundations out for Pilates as we know it today, as he worked in a hospital helping the sick and injured to recover.
 This would include the prototype for the reformer, using springs from old hospital beds to create resistance.

 Following the war he would continue to perfect his methods, and by 1926, he had emigrated to the United States and opened a studio in New York.
 It was here that he gave advice to the dancers from the nearby New York School of Ballet who used to flock to him looking to overcome their dance-related injuries.

 Over the years, Pilates’ original work has greatly evolved, becoming more scientific in its approach to exercise and training.
 Today there are many interpretations and schools of Pilates, each utilising Joseph’s teachings in a slightly different way.
 Even though these schools run their own class formats and Pilates courses, they all still remain true to his original vision, principles and concepts.

-Whether you’re already a qualified Pilates teacher, or you are studying for your Level 3 Pilates Qualification, or the more advanced Level 4 Pilates Course, these five books should always be within easy reach.
+Whether you’re already a qualified Pilates teacher, you’re studying for your Level 3 Pilates Qualification, or you’re taking the more advanced Level 4 Pilates Course, these five books should always be within easy reach.